OpenNebula/docs/source/operation/users_groups_management/manage_groups.rst

       GROUP_ADMIN_VIEWS        = "groupadmin,cloud"
     ]

 * OpenNebula Core.
-Set specific attributes to control the some operations.
+Set specific attributes to control some operations.
 The configuration attributes are stored in the group template in the ``OPENNEBULA`` attribute:

 +------------------------------+----------------------------------------------------------------------------+
 |         Attribute            |                              Description                                   |